 The Nebraska Foster & Adoptive Parent Association have elected Chance as our scholarship winner for 2021.

 Chance is pursuing a degree in diesel technology-truck.
 The NFAPA Board wishes him well in achieving his goal.

 News Link Makes Donation to NFAPA!

 Thank you to News Link for their generous donation.
-In total News Link employees donated 440 diapers, 279 pairs of socks, 113 pairs of underwear, 27 sets of pajama and many other items.
-All of these will go to children in foster care that often come into care with nothing.
+These items will go to children in foster care that often come into care with nothing.

 MONEY FOR FOSTER PARENTS

 Does your foster child want to be like normal kids?
 Does he/she like to participate in sports, or needs money for drivers education?
 Does your kiddo like to attend summer camps, take swimming lessons but you, as a foster parent, have limited funds?

 If this is you, please visit our website: www.ne-friends.org